 The Betty Ann Blum and Marjorie Blum Pediatric Resource Room

-Located on the third floor of the Dana building, this resource room serves parents and families of children receiving care at the Jimmy Fund Clinic.
-If you have questions, please call 617-632-3900.
+Located on the third floor of the Dana building, the Blum Pediatric Resource Room — with resources for parents, and activities and iPads for children and teens — serves parents and families of children receiving care at the Jimmy Fund Clinic.
+For information and questions, please call 617-632-3900.

-At Children's Hospital, pediatric patients and family members can visit the Children’s Hospital Patient and Family Resource Room.
+At Children's Hospital, inpatient pediatric patients and their family members can visit the Hale Family Center for Families.
+Services include:

 - Accommodations: Patient Family Housing Program and ICU Sleep Spaces

 - Call center: Facilitates communication between community-based physicians and Boston Children's physicians

 - Activity space and library: Books on medical and developmental topics, as well as children's, teen and adult books, videos, and games